lylebrown/WoxMusicbee/README.md

 ## Command words
 - Play: Play the selected track immediately
-- Add: Queue the selected track to play next
+- Add (or queue): Queue the selected track to play next
+- Shuffle (or random): Clear playlist and shuffle entire library (no attributes)

 ## Attribute words
 At this point in time, all attributes return tracks.
 In future releases, Artist may return artist results and queue all songs by that artist, etc.

 - Title (or song, or track): Searches in the title field
 - Artist (or band, or singer): Searches in the Song Artist field
-- Album (or cd): Searches in the Album field
+- Album (or cd, or record): Searches in the Album field